 The goblins did not look up as they left the clearing into the forest behind Bane.
 "What happened?"
 Harry asked Ginny softly; his arm was around her waist.

 She did not answer immediately; her face was sad.
 "I found the Stone," she finally said.
 "I don't know how, but I just seemed to know where to go.
 It was lying right in the open.
 I–I wanted to see Fred, but after he came, he didn't want to be here.
 And then the goblins came, they must have followed me.
 I don't think they knew I had the Stone, but then the centaurs came and they knew.
 I didn't want it anymore, so I tried to give it to them.
 They didn't want it at first, but then they took it and left."
 Her face darkened.
 "Those bloody goblins," she muttered.
 "As soon as the centaurs left they grabbed me and tied my hands.
-I yelled a lot and tried to kick them, and the centaurs came back and started arguing with them, and then you came with that silver one, and . . ."
+I yelled a lot and tried to kick them, and the centaurs came back and started arguing with them, and then you came . . ."

 She sighed and leaned her head on Harry's shoulder as they walked; the forest wasn't as difficult on the path Bane was taking them.
 They didn't speak again.